Senior Software Engineer (Android), SDK

 Well-organized with a high level of attention to detail and accuracy

-You live in the Toronto/Vienna area or are willing to relocate for this incredible opportunity
+You live in the Toronto area or are willing to relocate for this incredible opportunity

 Bonus Points